 Mackerel are managed throughout their range through an international agreement called the Coastal states agreement between the EU, Norway and the Faroe Islands.

-Cornish mackerel stocks have been protected by the setting up fo the mackerel box in 1980's that still prohibits industrial scale fishing for mackerel in 67,000km2 of the coast of south west England.
+Cornish mackerel stocks have been protected by the setting up of the mackerel box in the 1980's that still prohibits industrial scale fishing (pelagic trawling and purse seining) for mackerel in 67,000km2 of waters around the SW of England.

 The minimum landing size for mackerel within Cornish waters is 20cm.